Universal WAF Bypass for finding and exploiting SQL injections

 Tool for scanning the Import and Export tables in Windows binaries.

-If you find a vulnerability in a DLL or in any Portable Executable file it would be a good idea to locate all the binaries that use that particular vulnerable function so that you can exploit them.
+If you find a vulnerability in a DLL or in any Portable Executable file it would be a good idea to locate all the binaries that use that particular vulnerable function so that you can exploit all those binaries.

 The script is written in Python and you can find it here: